Shahad-Adel/Kindle-Chronicles-Analysis/README.md

 # Kindle-Chronicles-Analysis
 Overview
 This project focuses on analyzing a dataset of Kindle books using SQL.
-The dataset includes attributes like title, author, soldBy, stars, price, isKindleUnlimited, isBestSeller, Genre, and publishedYear.
 The primary goal is to derive insights from the dataset by exploring genre distributions, price and rating correlations, bestseller trends, and more.

 Key Features:
 Genre analysis: distribution of books across different genres.